Parathyroid Gland Function.

 parathyroid treatment center

-parathyroid operations annually (over 50 per week).
+parathyroid operations annually (about 60 per week).
 We are part of the national

 Calcium is BAD" campaign.